rbind/DivingIntoGeneticsAndGenomics/content/post/2018-06-27-crontab-for-backup.md

 There are so many important things you may want to back up: your raw/processed data, your code, and your dot configuration files.
 While for every project, I have git version control my scripts (not the data) and push it to github or gitlab to have a backup, big files can not be hosted on github or gitlab.

-I usually back up my `projects` folder (containg all my scripts, raw data, processed data etc) to our high performance computing cluster in the `/rsch1` folder here at MD Anderson Cancer Center.
+I usually back up my `projects` folder (containing all my scripts, raw data, processed data etc) to our high performance computing cluster in the `/rsch1` folder here at MD Anderson Cancer Center.
 IT stuff back up the contents there every week.
-In that essense, I have a copy in my local computer, a backup copy in the remote cluster and one more copy that IT stuffs backed up.
-I used to do `rsync -avhP ~/projects mdaris337:/rsch1/genomic_med/mtang1/tommy_mac_backup` once a week, but then sometimes I foget about it.
+In that essence, I have a copy in my local computer, a backup copy in the remote cluster and one more copy that IT stuffs backed up.
+I used to do `rsync -avhP ~/projects mdaris337:/rsch1/genomic_med/mtang1/tommy_mac_backup` once a week, but then sometimes I forget about it.
 I need a tool to do it every once a while for me.
 Here comes `cron` to help.

 >cron is a Unix, solaris, Linux utility that allows tasks to be automatically run in the background at regular intervals by the cron daemon.